-- Israel Museum (Jerusalem): Although it only opened in 1965, in 5 decades, the Israel Museum has made its place on the world museum map.
-Its greatest treasures are beautifully exhibited and include a number of the Dead Sea Scrolls; a dazzling, all-encompassing collection of archaeological finds from Israel; a vast treasury of world Judaica and costumes; and excellent collections of primitive, pre-Columbian, European, and modern art.
+- Israel Museum (Jerusalem): Although it only opened in 1965, the Israel Museum has made its place on the world museum map.
+The greatest treasures are beautifully exhibited and include a number of the Dead Sea Scrolls; a dazzling, all-encompassing collection of archaeological finds from Israel; a vast treasury of world Judaica and costumes; and excellent collections of primitive, pre-Columbian, European, and modern art.
 There's also an enticing Children's Wing.

-- L. A. Mayer Memorial Museum of Islamic Art (Jerusalem): An undervisited treasure with an excellent collection of Islamic and Middle Eastern art, clocks, and well-chosen special and visiting exhibitions.
+- The Museum for Islamic Art (Jerusalem): An undervisited treasure with an excellent collection of Islamic and Middle Eastern art, clocks, and well-chosen special and visiting exhibitions.

 - Sir Isaac and Lady Edith Wolfson Museum (Jerusalem): Right in the heart of Jerusalem, this little-known gem consists of a large but intimate private collection of Judaica from all over the world.
 It is exhibited on the fourth floor of Heichal Shlomo, the Great Synagogue complex on King George Street.

-- Bet Hatfutzot/Diaspora Museum (Tel Aviv): Not a museum in terms of displaying actual genuine artifacts, Bet Hatfutzot is rather a vast ensemble of multimedia exhibits that illustrate the histories of Jewish communities throughout the world.
+- Museum of the Jewish People at Beit Hatfutsot (Tel Aviv): Not a museum in terms of displaying actual genuine artifacts, Bet Hatfutzot is rather a vast ensemble of multimedia exhibits that illustrate the histories of Jewish communities throughout the world.
 It's fascinating and fun, and the special visiting exhibitions are always worthwhile.

 - Eretz Israel Museum (Tel Aviv): This museum covers many aspects of the land of Israel, including its natural history, flora and fauna, archaeology, folklore, and traditional crafts.
 Highlights include a bazaar filled with craftspeople demonstrating skills from antiquity such as glass blowing, olive pressing, weaving, and pottery making; an extraordinary collection of ancient glass; and excavations of a tel (ancient mound) located right on the grounds of the museum.